baremetal-engine/PotatoAI/README.md

 ## 🔮️ Offline-First Philosophy

-PotatoAI is designed to function **with or without internet access**.
+Potato is designed to function **with or without internet access**.
 This allows:

 - True privacy for offline users
 - Local-only compute and reflection